PapaIL/WindowsMosquittoFiles/README.md

      If the message displays in window 1, Mosquitto service should now be running.
 Congratulations.

-         PS I'm creating a script to automate much of the above & another script to test that mosquitto is working.
+PS In my repository, I put one script to automate much of the above & another script to test that mosquitto is working.

    Note: vcruntime140.dll came from https://www.dll4free.com/pthreadvc2.dll.html.
 The other .dll files came from http://slproweb.com/download/Win32OpenSSL_Light-1_0_2o.exe